SwissDataScienceCenter/renku-ui/README.rst

 This will run the ui outside of docker and make it available under `http://localhost:3000` (a browser tab should open automatically).
-Note that also the development setting relies on a running instace of renga for gitlab and keycloak.
+Note that also the development setting relies on a running instace of renku for gitlab and keycloak.

 As long as you have executed `npm install` in your environment, you will have